Emma Lipman: International career

 As well as England, Lipman was also eligible for the national teams of Scotland and Malta due to her grandparents.
 In May 2019 Lipman received a call-up to Malta's squad for a friendly match against Bolton Wanderers.
 She started Malta's 2–1 win at the Malta Football Association training grounds in Ta' Qali.

 On 4 October 2019 Lipman won her first official cap for Malta, in a home UEFA Women's Euro 2021 qualifying Group B fixture against Italy.
-Although Lipman's handball conceded an injury time penalty kick, converted by Cristiana Girelli, Malta emerged with credit from their 2–0 defeat.
+Although Lipman's handball conceded an injury time penalty kick, converted by Cristiana Girelli, Malta received credit for their "brave display" in their 2–0 defeat against Italy.
 Lipman retained her place in the team for the next qualifier, a 1–1 draw with Israel.